 Pope Alexander VI promoted a major restructuring of Castel Sant'Angelo by building bastions at each corner of the base, by providing the central tower with battlements, by building warehouses to store supplies and by initiating the development of a papal apartment.

-Pope Julius II, Pope Leo X and Pope Clement VII were mainly involved in enlarging the papal apartment; during the 1527 Sack of Rome, Pope Clement VII lived for a month in that apartment; his successor Pope Paul III greatly strengthened the fortifications of Rome, but not those of Castel Sant'Angelo where he focused on the decoration of the papal apartment; Perin Del Vaga, a scholar of Raphael, painted a large hall (Sala Paolina) with events of the life of Alexander the Great (the pope's name was Alessandro Farnese) and with a portrait of Emperor Hadrian.
+Pope Julius II, Pope Leo X and Pope Clement VII were mainly involved in enlarging the papal apartment; during the 1527 Sack of Rome, Pope Clement VII lived for a month in that apartment; his successor Pope Paul III greatly strengthened the fortifications of Rome, but not those of Castel Sant'Angelo where he focused on adding new halls and facilities to the papal apartment.

 Today Castel Sant'Angelo is a National Museum, where one can admire its extraordinary artistic and historic heritage.

-In 1752 a bronze angel by the Flemish sculptor Peter van Verschaffelt replaced a marble statue by Raffaello da Montelupo at the top of Castel Sant'Angelo.
-The statue by Verschaffelt was composed of 35 bronze pieces and its structure was strengthened by three iron bars inside the bronze shell.
-The two angels could not have been portrayed in a more different way; the design of the bronze statue was influenced by a famous painting by Guido Reni, while the angel by Raffaello da Montelupo has the composure of an ancient warrior in a moment of rest.
+In 1752 a bronze angel by Flemish sculptor Peter von Verschaffelt replaced the statue by Raffaello da Montelupo at the top of Castel Sant'Angelo.
+The new statue was made up of 35 bronze pieces and its structure was strengthened by three iron bars inside the shell.
+The two angels could not have been portrayed in a more different way; the design of the bronze statue was influenced by a famous painting by Guido Reni, while the angel by Raffaello da Montelupo, who worked for Michelangelo at the completion of the Monument to Pope Julius II, had the composure of an ancient warrior in a moment of rest.

-Angels sheathing their swords to indicate the end of a pestilence can be seen in Vienna.
+Angels sheathing their swords to indicate the end of a pestilence can be seen in monuments of Vienna.

-The terrace offers a fine eastward view over some monuments of Rome.
+The terrace offers fine views over Rome.
 You may wish to click on the image below and jump to some of the buildings marked with a number in the image further down or you may wish to see a page with larger views of Rome from Castel Sant'Angelo.

-According to tradition in 1481 Pope Sixtus IV celebrated the tenth anniversary of his election with a firework display from Castel Sant'Angelo; until 1851 the fireworks at Castel Sant'Angelo were one of the main attractions of Rome; Michelangelo and Bernini designed temporary structures for enhancing their effect; the display ended with la Girandola, a major launching of rockets from the top terrace.
+According to tradition in 1481 Pope Sixtus IV celebrated the tenth anniversary of his election with a firework display from Castel Sant'Angelo; until 1887

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: